Perhaps the most important strategic consideration in Progressive Knockout Tournaments (PKOs) is whether you cover your opponents or they cover you.

 All of this advice is subjective.
 It really depends on how the players are actually playing.
 If the chip leader doesn’t seem to be adjusting for bounties and playing an ABC ‘vanilla’ tournament strategy, then there is no need to try and overtake them and become the chip leader yourself.
 If the bigger stacks are being very aggressive, it might be right to take a stand and play a big pot against them.

-There are other dynamics worth considering too.
-For example, if one of the shorter stacks has a very big bounty.
+Take for example, if one of the shorter stacks has a very big bounty.
 In this example, let’s say UTG1 has a $300 bounty, which is huge relative to the others.
 There is less impetus to gamble for a big stack when you already cover the biggest bounty at the table.

 Another reason to pass on a small edge when you cover another big stack is if they have a small, ‘starting’, bounty.
 In the example above, if BTN only had a $25 bounty, for example, that is another reason for the SB to avoid a big pot with them.
-You want to win all the bounties, but when there are much bigger bounties at the table, there is a trade-off between targeting the bigger bounties and preserving a big stack.
+You want to win all the bounties, but when there are much bigger bounties at the table, there is a tradeoff between targeting the bigger bounties and preserving a big stack.
 However, if all the big bounties belong to the biggest stacks, as they often do, that might be a reason to take a big risk when you have a covering stack.

-Finally, the later the tournament goes the more PKO ICM becomes a factor.
-Taking big risks to get the chip lead is much more of a consideration in the early stages of PKOs when the bounties are worth much more, relatively, in terms of your equity.
-As the payouts are looming then survival becomes more of a factor.
+Taking big risks to get the chip lead is much more of a consideration in the early stages of PKOs (when the bounties are worth much more, relatively, in terms of your tournament equity).

 Conclusion